Weshnaw/thermal-printer/README.md

 Inspiration:
 - [scribe](https://github.com/UrbanCircles/scribe/tree/main)

+Critical TODO:
+- on regain power; reset the printer

 TODO:
 - I would like to implement some unit testing apparatus
 - Update glue abstraction to do all peripheral initialization logic